ryuvi/bulk_renamer/README.md

 ## Download

-You can [download](https://github.com/ryuvi/Multiple-Files-Renamer/releases/tag/1.0.0) the latest stable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/ryuvi/Multiple-Files-Renamer/releases/tag/1.0.0) the latest stable version of Multiple Files Renamer for Windows and Linux.

 ## Credits